MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-708.md

 # Inventory Order Details (report)

-The *Inventory Order Details* report shows each sales order and the line level breakdown for each item (such as order number, customer's name, shipment date, order quantity, delayed quantity, outstanding quantity, and unit price), including information on unfulfilled shipments, applied line/invoice discounts and total amount on order.
+The **Inventory Order Details** report shows each sales order and the line level breakdown for each item (such as order number, customer's name, shipment date, order quantity, delayed quantity, outstanding quantity, and unit price).
+The information includes unfulfilled shipments, applied line and invoice discounts, and the total amount on order.

-Any lines that have a shipment date in the past are included in quantity on back order.
+Lines with a shipment date in the past are included in the quantity on back order.

 ## Use cases